Real estate firm buys Ritz-Carlton Kapalua on Maui

 Blackstone Real Estate Partners, an affiliate of Blackstone Group, closed this week on the 49-acre (20-hectare) property that includes a 297-room hotel and 107 condominium residences.

-According to a Colliers International report, a joint venture that included Ares Management, SMW Hospitality and Trinity Real Estate Investments had purchased the property in 2016 for about $210 million.
+A joint venture that included Ares Management, SMW Hospitality and Trinity Real Estate Investments had purchased the property in 2016 for about $210 million, according to a Colliers International report.

-The resort said earlier this year that the venture spent about $30 million in improvements to rooms, the lobby and restaurants.
+The venture spent about $30 million in improvements to rooms, condos, the lobby and restaurants, the resort said earlier this year.

+"We believe the outcome of this transaction reflects the significant value we were able to create over the hold period," Sean Hehir, a managing partner for Trinity Investments, told The Maui News.
+"The deal is a perfect example of how we leverage our intimate local market knowledge and proven platform to generate compelling risk-adjusted returns on invested capital."

+The resort was built in 1992 by Maui Land & Pineapple Co, and it sold in 2006 to a joint venture that included the Gencom Group.
+Following major renovations in 2007 and then the recession, Gencom defaulted on its loan.
+Lenders foreclosed on the property in March 2011 with about $268 million owed.

+Lehman later obtained the property and sold it to Woodridge Capital Partners and Colony Capital in February 2014 for $142 million, according to a Colliers International report.

-A Blackstone Group company purchased the 776-room Grand Wailea in April for a reported $1.1 billion.
+A Blackstone Group company purchased the 776-room Grand Wailea on Maui in April for a reported $1.1 billion.

 By The Associated Press